akpw/mktxp/README.md

 ## Description
 MKTXP is a Prometheus Exporter for Mikrotik RouterOS devices.
-It is also a CLI tool to gather and inspect router metrics directly from the command line, as well as a deterministic **GitOps Configuration Formatter & Splitter** for RouterOS `.rsc` exports.
+It is also a CLI tool to gather and inspect router metrics directly from the command line, as well as a deterministic [GitOps Configuration Formatter & Splitter](#routeros-gitops-configuration-management-mktxp-rsc) for RouterOS `.rsc` exports.

 While simple to use, MKTXP supports [advanced features](https://github.com/akpw/mktxp#advanced-features) such as automatic IP address resolution with both local & remote DHCP servers, concurrent exports across multiple router devices, configurable data processing & transformations, injectable custom labels for easy device grouping, optional bandwidth testing, support for Prometheus multi-target dynamic discovery, etc.

 Apart from exporting to Prometheus, MKTXP provides powerful CLI capabilities:
-- **Metrics Inspection**: Print live client, DHCP, connection, and wireless metrics directly to your terminal.
+- [Metrics Inspection](#a-check-on-reality): Print live client, DHCP, connection, and wireless metrics directly to your terminal.
-- **GitOps Config Parser (`mktxp rsc`)**: Parse, clean, and format raw RouterOS `.rsc` export files into clean, deterministic monolithic files (`format`) or split them into a structured, modular GitOps directory hierarchy (`split`) with automatic sidecar script extraction.
+- [GitOps Config Parser (`mktxp rsc`)](#routeros-gitops-configuration-management-mktxp-rsc): Parse, clean, and format raw RouterOS `.rsc` export files into clean, deterministic monolithic files (`format`) or split them into a structured, modular GitOps directory hierarchy (`split`) with automatic sidecar script extraction.

 For effortless visualization of the RouterOS metrics exported to Prometheus, MKTXP comes with a dedicated [Grafana dashboard](https://grafana.com/grafana/dashboards/13679):